-- (a) Changes in gross carrying amount and accumulated amortization include the effect of currency translation adjustments. - (b) Accumulated impairment losses represent impairment charges on intangible assets acquired from Daojia primarily attributable to the Daojia platform.
+(a) Changes in gross carrying amount and accumulated amortization include the effect of currency translation adjustments.

+(b) Accumulated impairment losses represent impairment charges on intangible assets acquired from Daojia primarily attributable to the Daojia platform.

-Amortization expense for finite-lived intangible assets was less than \$1 million for both quarters ended June 30, 2024 and 2023, and \$1 million and \$3 million for the years to date ended June 30, 2024 and 2023, respectively.
-As of June 30, 2024, expected amortization expense for the unamortized finite-lived intangible assets was \$1 million for the remainder of 2024 and \$2 million in each of 2025, 2026, 2027 and 2028.
+Amortization expense for finite-lived intangible assets was less than \$1 million and \$1 million for the quarters ended September 30, 2024 and 2023, and \$2 million and \$4 million for the years to date ended September 30, 2024 and 2023, respectively.
+As of September 30, 2024, expected amortization expense for the unamortized finite-lived intangible assets was less than \$1 million for the remainder of 2024 and \$2 million in each of 2025, 2026, 2027 and 2028.